-Making your home spotlessly clean like a lab is not a realistic solution for keeping dust out of your computer.
-Here’s how to avoid excessive maintenance and how to clean your computer.
+Making your computer’s surrounding environment spotless is not a realistic solution for keeping dust from entering your system.
+Here’s how to avoid excessive maintenance and clean your computer correctly.

-It is recommended that your computer case is elevated up off the floor if possible.
-This will reduce the number of times you will need to clean your intake filters per year.
+It is recommended that your computer case is elevated off the floor if possible.
+This will reduce the number of times you must clean your intake filters per year.

-There two types of air pressure systems.
+There are two types of air pressure systems.
 We will cover how to deal with both.

-While it’s not recommended to have extremes of either type of setup, this article assumes that you have a gently biased cooling system whether it be toward a positive, or negative air pressure cooling setup.
+While it’s not recommended to have extremes of either type of setup, this article assumes that you have a gently biased cooling system, whether toward a positive or negative air pressure cooling setup.